Course Details

 Does your dog struggle in new settings or situations?
 Do they get worried and shut down, or become hypervigilant and reactive?
 Whether you are going into competition, to the vet, to a training class, to a public place or even a change in their own home environment, there are games to help your dog that all start out with simple classical conditioning.

-Using visual and verbal cues that carry a positive Conditioned Emotional Response, we can help your dog by utilizing predictability and movement within these games.
-Considering active acclimation as another way to help our dogs, we can apply the use of verbal marker cues in a strategic pattern, the use of the Dopamine box, a ‘magic’ mat, or even the two-bowl game which all start with simple classical conditioning.
-We will then expand them to a higher level operant skill.
-Using a combination of patterns with more movement, some that are more calming, and one that is somewhere in between, we can influence your dogs behavior by tapping into the neurostrasmitter of Dopamine by creating anticipation of reinforcement simply be the initiation of the patterns/games.
+Considering active acclimation as another way to help our dogs, we can apply the use of verbal marker cues in a strategic pattern, the Dopamine box, a paws up or platform to target, a figure 8 leg weave or even the two-bowl game to allow loopy training which will provide the dopamine we want to carry over into the environment or situation we are preparing for.
+Using a combination of patterns with more movement, some that are more calming, some that are exciting, and one that is somewhere in between, we can influence your dog’s behavior by tapping into the neurotransmitter of Dopamine by creating anticipation of reinforcement simply be the initiation of the patterns/games.
 The patterns will help to utilize behavioral momentum to allow for persistence of behavior when there are changes in the environment or context.

-Within this class, we will introduce multiple games that utilize visual cues and one that uses verbal cues to create a way to not only gauge your dogs emotional state, but to change it!
+Within this class, we will introduce multiple games that utilize visual cues and one that uses verbal cues to create a way to not only gauge your dog’s emotional state, but to change it!
 Fluctuating between more calming games or more arousing games we can help modulate your dog’s emotional valence within a specific situation.

 Teaching Approach: